ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The entity's EAT implementation generates the claims and typically signs them with an attestation key.
 It is responsible for protecting the attestation key.
-Some EAT implementations will use components with very high resistance to attack like TPMs or secure elements.
+Some EAT implementations will use components with very high resistance to attack like Trusted Platform Modules (TPMs) or secure elements.
 Others may rely solely on simple software defenses.

 Nesting of tokens and claims sets is accommodated for composite devices that have multiple subsystems.